 Both TESOL and TFL students have multiple and varied opportunities to put theory into practice through internships and professional experiences.
-Some are right here on campus, in our ESL, Summer Intensive Language Programs, Custom Language Services, and graduate writing center.
-Other opportunities include the following:
+Some are right here on campus, in our ESL program, Summer Intensive Language Programs, Custom Language Services, and graduate writing center.

 Careers and Internships

 Students also gain professional experience through internships.
 Our program will give you the skills and expertise to set yourself apart as your language education career begins.
 Our alumni are teachers, program directors, curriculum developers, assessment specialists, and teacher educators in the U.S. and around the world.
 They work at adult education centers, universities, community colleges, K–12 schools, and other language education programs.
 Many of our alumni have also gone on to PhD programs at prestigious institutions such as Harvard, Oxford, and Georgetown.
 Learn how they are thriving in their careers.

 Tuition and Fees

 Thanks to the generosity of our donors, we guarantee a minimum $10,000 per-year scholarship (prorated by program length) to all TESOL and Teaching Foreign Language (TFL) students joining our community in 2019.